CSUF-CPSC254-2017F0506/FacebookShame/README.md

-# FaceBookShame Motivation
+# Motivation
-To shame Facebook users for adding random people to their friends list just to make themselves look and feel popular.
+To create a game application while learning the process and implementation of opensource development and gain <br/>
+experience with Gtk + glade gui, facebook web api and sqlite3.

 # Short Term Goal
-To Develop a game application for the sole purpose of shaming Facebook users for not knowing the people <br /> in thier friendslist.
+Develop a game application for the sole purpose of shaming Facebook users for not knowing the people <br /> in thier friendslist.

 # Long Term Goal
-To further develop the game application to incorporate shaming of other social networking services and social media users.
+Further develop the game application to incorporate shaming of other social networking services and social media users.

 # Group Members
 Zulema Perez - Sqlite <br />